Menditect/documentation/additional/01-howtos/07-schedule-tests/01-cicd-config.md

 ## Definition

-This document describes how to configure MTA to use the CI/CD API.
+This document describes how to configure MTA to use the [Public API](../../../api).

-**Looking for the CI/CD API docs?** These were moved to the [reference guide](../../../api).

 ## Create API user